How to Break 90 in Golf Consistently – The 20 Proven Tips for Better Scores

 Learn to Feel the Clubface

 The clubface is what controls the direction of your golf ball.
-If the clubface is open at impact, the ball goes right; if it’s closed at impact, the ball goes left.
-If you want to break 90 in golf, you have to have some idea of what the clubface is doing.
+If the clubface is open at impact, the ball goes right; if it’s closed at impact, it goes left.

 Learn How to Chip